scratch-ed/scratch-LN/README.md

 ## Usage
 If you are not a developer, you can use the instructions below to use this in your projects.
-An example can be found: [example scratch exercises](https://github.com/Ellen102/ScratchExercises).
+An example can be found: [scripts](https://github.com/scratch4d/scripts).

-Three javascript files can be found in the `dist` folder, they are explained below.
+The javascript file `ScratchLN.js` can be found in the `dist` folder.
+It is explained below how to use it.

 Scratch 3.0 needs the files inside `static/blocks-media` to render the greenflag,arrows, etc correctly.
 It must be placed in the root directory of the webserver.
 (Later, I will add an option to set the location see issue #35)